News

 January 2024

-• Congratulations to Srishty Maggo for receiving the President’s Award for Academic Excellence Initiative; Ph.D.
+We proudly announce that Srishty Maggo has received the President’s Award for Academic Excellence Initiative; Ph.D.
 Award for 2023W.

 December 2023

-• FPEL lab received the honorary mention for the top research and innovation output in the Annual Report of 2022-23 by the Vice President Research and Innovation Portfolio.
-The team led by Senator Dr. Anubhav Pratap-Singh was felicitated for the development of buccal insulin tablets as a replacement for injected insulin.
+• The Vice President Research and Innovation Portfolio honored the FPEL lab for the top research and innovation output in the 2022-23 Annual Report.
+The team led by Senator Dr. Anubhav Pratap-Singh was felicitated for developing buccal insulin tablets as a replacement for injected insulin.

 November 2023